Strangehill/names/index.md

   - weaver, Greek
 - Zoe
   - life, Greek
-- Aketzali
-  - Beautiful and clear water, Nahuatl
-- Ameyatzin
-  - The fountain of love, Nahuatl
 - Beatrice
   - A meaning bringer of joy - Dante's guide through Paradise in the "Divine Comedy"